 Since housing in the very center of Oxford is very expensive, we have to have a surcharge for the more expensive rooms.
 Every student may choose normal housing still near the center at no extra charge.

 A few students will ask why they can’t live right next to their college in the center of Oxford.
 The few rooms available are extremely expensive with similar “location to price” ratios which occurs in places like Manhattan for New York University or Philadelphia for the University of Pennsylvania, for instance.

 OSAP offers housing which is as close to the center of Oxford as it is possible to get (for a reasonable rent).
 The city of Oxford is easy to navigate by foot, bicycle and public transportation.

 No specific housing can ever be guaranteed in advance.
 However, if one of our staff inadvertently promised you specific housing that promise cannot be held valid unless confirmed in writing.
 (We stress this point in every acceptance letter.
 Our staff are very much aware of this policy but we want to warn you in advance since misunderstanding is always a possibility).

 We often discuss housing choices with students on the phone before their arrival.

-Housing is assigned by the OSAP Office Manager (taking into account all your preferences).
-In the past, he has always been able to offer students either their first (usually) or their second choice.
+Housing is assigned by the OSAP Housing Team (taking into account all your preferences).
+In the past, they have always been able to offer students either their first (usually) or their second choice.
 However particular housing can only be offered for one term.
 We reserve the right to move a student in the second or third term if necessary.
 A student who violates rules will have to be moved elsewhere.

 If a house has noisy parties at night which disturb neighbors, the landlord may require all the students to leave the house and find their own housing for the rest of the term.
 This happens rarely, but it has happened.